Polirecyliente/MNIG_to_FMMSP/README.md

 # Installation

-Download the release and execute it as described in the Usage (so you need to have the `python3` interpreter installed already).
+Download the release and extract it.
+The command shown in Usage is executed in the same directory as the one that contains the extracted program.

+## Dependencies

+You must have the following, already installed.

+- The `python3` interpreter.
+- The Numpy module.

 # Details about the code